 We came to Cervantes because we really wanted to see The Pinnacles.

 We practically do not turn off the engine for fear that we will not be able to start it again.
 Today we were forced to set up a camp quickly, with the car engine running.
 Soon, we will be as good as a Bolid service team.
 I’m trying to joke, but it’s really not funny at all.

 Nambung National Park – The Pinnacles

-The Pinnacles are located 22 km south from Cervantes.
+The Pinnacles are located 22 km south of Cervantes.
 These amazing rock formations look like the ruins of an ancient city or a huge graveyard.

-Unfortunately, the weather was not perfect, Heavy clouds rolled over the sky and the ocean was gray-steel in color.
+Unfortunately, the weather was not perfect, Heavy clouds rolled over the sky and the ocean was grey-steel in colour.